-When you spend time drinking excessively, one of the first things that happen after you’ve had your last drink is withdrawal.
+When you spend time drinking excessively, one of the first things that happens after you’ve had your last drink is withdrawal.
 During withdrawal, a person can experience several ailments, including:

 - Excessive sweating

-The only option for most that are addicted is to seek out their next drink regardless of having to be at work or take children to school.
-If you or someone you know begins to neglect their responsibilities, it’s signs that there’s a problem.
+The only option for most who are addicted is to seek out their next drink regardless of having to be at work or take children to school.
+If you or someone you know begins to neglect their responsibilities, it’s a sign that there’s a problem.